ColdBrew-Creative/Baseplate/README.md

 This will vary depending on the framework you are using.
 The following is how to for a basic WordPress-based website.

 ###Setup
 Simple!
-Just make sure you have the following shit installed.
+Just make sure you have the following items installed.

-In command line (terminal), run the following to make sure you have Node.js, NPM and Bower installed.
-If not, go install them.
-`node -v`
+1. Make sure you have installed Node.js, Git, and Ruby `node -v       ## eg. v5.0.0`
+`npm -v        ## eg. 3.3.6`
+`git --version ## eg. 2.6.3.windows.1`
+`ruby -v       ## eg. 2.2.3p173`
+`gem -v        ## eg. 2.4.5.1`

+2. Install Grunt, Bower, Browserify, and Sass
+`npm i grunt-cli -g`
+`npm i bower -g`
-`npm --version`
+`npm i browserify -g`
-`bower --version`

-###Grunt workflow
+`gem install sass`

+3. Install all the modules and compile the SCSS and JS `npm run initial-setup`

+###Workflow
+1. Start the Sublime project by opening `Baseplate.sublime-project`
 1. Open up a terminal window.
+(On Windows, Shift+Right Click inside the folder and select Open command window here).
-2. Switch to the root directory of this project. `cd ../Baseplate/`
+2. Navigate to the root directory of this project. `cd ../Baseplate`
-3. `npm install`
+3. Run `npm run watch`
-4. `grunt`

 What's going on up there:
-The `npm install` command installs all the dependencies in the `packages.json` file.
-Those get installed into the `node_modules` folder.
+The `npm run initial-setup` command runs `npm install` and `bower install` to install all the dependencies in the `packages.json` and `bower.json` files.
+Those get installed into the `node_modules` and `bower_components` folder respectively.
+Finally `npm run initial-setup` runs `grunt compile` which compiles the SCSS in `src/scss` to `dist/main.scss`, and it compiles the JS in `src/js` to `dist/main.js`.

-Now, to watch our sass files for changes, all we do is enter the `grunt` command.
-The standard task watches for changes in the library/scss folder, compiles the scss into css, then minifies it.
+Now, to watch our SCSS files for changes, we run the `npm run watch` command.
+This task first compiles the SCSS (in case you forget to run this command before making changes), then watches for changes in the `src/scss` folder, and recompiles.
+Then `dist/main.css` is minified.

 ### Only edit the SCSS files
 When you make changes to any of the scss files, your main.css file will be automatically updated.